Shopping Cart No items

 Call toll-free : 1-877-385-8998

+Before taking your prescribed medication read all the instructions and paper work given to you by your pharmacist.
+Xarelto (Rivaroxaban) tablets are usually taken orally twice a day.
 Make sure you take Xarelto at the same time each day to create a routine for yourself and to ensure an even spread of medication in your system.
 Xarelto should taken on a regular basis to have optimal results.
-Do not change or increase your dose.
+Your doctor may occasionally change your dose, use the medicine exactly as directed.
 You should continue taking this medication even if you feel well.

 If any side effects become unmanageable speak with your doctor or pharmacist for help in additional treatment.
 For any serious side effects speak with your doctor right away for further treatment options.